-- Information about and relevant to the Wyndham area - Victorian materials are chosen selectively
+- Information about and relevant to the Wyndham geographical area, both its current and historical areas - Victorian materials are chosen selectively

 Genealogy Collection

 To make available resources that will enable the public to research their family histories.

 Wyndham City Libraries has a significant and well-used collection of material relating to Genealogy that includes books, microfiche, microfilm, periodicals and online databases.